UABPeriopAI/MLOpsTemplate/README.md

 This repository contains a [cookiecutter template](https://cookiecutter.readthedocs.io/en/stable/) for deploying a MLOps infrastructure, brought to you by the [Perioperative Data Science Team at the University of Alabama, Birmingham](https://sites.uab.edu/periop-datascience/).

 ## Setup

+If you are working in a Windows environment, first [install Windows Subsystem](https://learn.microsoft.com/en-us/windows/wsl/install) for Linux 2 (WSL 2).
+This streamlines installation and makes porting projects to cloud or other environments easier.

-To use this template, cookiecutter must first be installed.
-You can test this by typing the following in the command line (e.g. Windows Subsystem Linux):
+In order to use this template, the cookiecutter package must first be installed.
+You can test this by typing the following in the WSL 2 command line:
 ~~~
 cookiecutter --version
 ~~~